Patrick Metcalfe

-Patrick Metcalfe (born November 11, 1998) is a Canadian professional soccer player who plays for Norwegian side Fredrikstad.
+Patrick Metcalfe (born November 11, 1998) is a Canadian professional soccer player who plays for Norwegian side HamKam.

 Club career

 Whitecaps FC 2

 Metcalfe signed his first professional contract with Whitecaps FC 2 of the United Soccer League on April 21, 2017.
 He made his debut on May 28, 2017, as a half-time substitute during a 1–2 loss to Real Monarchs.
 He spent one season with Whitecaps FC 2 before the club ceased operations after the 2017 season.

 TSS FC Rovers

 After one season with Whitecaps FC 2, Metcalfe signed with TSS FC Rovers of the Premier Development League for the 2018 season.

 Whitecaps Development Team

 In 2019, Metcalfe signed with Whitecaps Development Team and was called to pre-season with WFC First team to Honolulu and Los Angeles.

 Vancouver Whitecaps FC

 On January 23, 2020, Metcalfe joined Vancouver's first-team in MLS.
 At the conclusion of the 2021 Major League Soccer season, Metcalfe's contract option was declined by Vancouver.